lagarrueal/tts-exercises/5_record_your_data/README.md

 ## What to Turn In
 * A short document that includes:
     * Details about your recording environment, such as choice of microphone, how you maintained the same position relative to mic across sessions etc. A photo of your recording environment is also beneficial.
-    * A list of the recording sessions and the duration of them (TODO: add information about how to do this in LOBE)
     * We will monitor your progress on LOBE and you don't need to send us your datasets.
     * The dataset export includes a detailed information file, `info.json`.
 Each item in that file has a `text_info` and a `recording_info` dictionary.
         * Using `item['text_info']['text]` as well as `item['recording_info']['duration']` calculate the average string length of your text data and the average recording duration.
 Plot a scatter plot for each recording item where string length is on the x-axis and recording duration is on the y-axis.